kermado/M3D/README.md

 To be completed
 ---------------

-Classes for the following mathematical structures have yet to be completed:
+Classes for the following mathematical structures are yet to be completed:

  * Vector2
  * Vector4